 18. An awesome breakfast is always (always) appreciated!

 Sure, an included breakfast sounds tempting and it can be good as well.
-But some hostels offer an extraordinary breakfast, as Backstay Hostel in Ghent, where you can even have Waffles.
+But some hostels offer an extraordinary breakfast.

 19. Free WiFi (and fast, please!!!)